Polski

 She also said that retailers are trying to stock up before the New Year holidays.
 However, the blockade of the border has a negative impact on business processes.
 "This can lead to a shortage of some goods on the shelves.
 It is important to understand that this may also affect Ukrainian-made products due to the lack of manufacturing components or packaging materials," Sergienko said.

-She warned that using other checkpoints does not help retailers solve the problem.
+She warned that the use of other checkpoints does not help retailers solve the problem.
 Due to the influx of freight transport, queues form there as well, which slows down logistics and leads to additional costs.

 "For example, crossing the Ukrainian-Romanian border can increase the delivery time by two to three days, leading to an increase in the cost of delivery by 600-1000 euros per flight.
 In such circumstances, even if transportation of goods across other borders becomes possible, problems with temperature conditions during transportation may remain critical for food," Sergienko emphasized.